KoiNoYume7/ANNIK-A/README.md

 - **K**nowledge
 - **A**ssistant

-is a powerful and extensible Star Citizen companion tool designed to bring maximum efficiency, clarity, and control to the cargo experience within the 'verse.
+is a powerful and extensible **cargo-focused companion tool for *Star Citizen***, designed to maximize cargo efficiency, track your ship activities, and optimize trading operations in the 'verse.

+Whether you're hauling freight across systems, planning mining runs, or trying to squeeze every SCU into your ship, ANNIK-A helps you **plan smarter, load faster, and profit more**.

 The name "ANNIK-A" is inspired by a real person who helped spark the concept.